BoltzmannEntropy/QMLDocker/README.md

 To gain a deeper understanding of the field, I decided to enroll in a graduate program (JHU) where I would combine my knowledge of AI with applied physics, quantum mechanics, and quantum computing.
 The need for this container arose from my desire to have a single environment for my QML work on all platforms.

-I encountered challenges when trying to install the deep learning library paddlepaddle, Qiskit and its quantum extension paddle-quantum on a Mac with the new M1 chip, but ultimately succeeded in creating an Ubuntu-based docker that works with both on the M1 chip.
+I encountered challenges when trying to install the deep learning libraries Qiskit, paddlepaddle and its quantum extension paddle-quantum on a Mac with the new M1 chip, but ultimately succeeded in creating an Ubuntu-based docker that works with both on the M1 chip.

 # Quantum computing libraries